 Gogoro 2 now has a larger and brighter LED display.
 With version 2, Gogoro wants to make maintenance easier, larger wheels (14-inch up front, 13-inch on the rear), updated geometry with a longer 51-inch wheelbase and a synchronized braking system that helps improve stability.
 The width and length have increased, which makes it more comfortable for two people to ride together.
 Practicality has finally been addressed.
 The storage bin underneath the seat is now bigger and deeper than the version 1.
 It has enough room for two helmets and includes a USB outlet to charge your devices.

-As with the Gogoro 1, you need the mobile app to personalize the scooter as well as check diagnostics.
+As with the Gogoro 1, you need the mobile app to personalize this electric scooter as well as check the diagnostics.
 The new app 2.0 has improved security that can require a fingerprint or PIN code to start the scooter, making its scooters (both old and new) “virtually unstealable.”
 With the app you can customize the mood lighting and the sounds of the turn signals.

 Gogoro 2 has plans to offer 50 different accessories to help customize your scooter.
 Here are some examples of customization ideas for a Gogoro: